The Realities of Executive Protection & More – Interview with Steve Albritton – Part 2

 One thing Albritton addresses early on when doing a risk assessment for a client is medical preparedness.
 Even where there isn’t likely to be an imminent risk of injury, clients often have a medical condition that may put them at risk while travelling.
 A typical example is an executive who might have a known heart condition or diabetes.

-Executive protection teams are thus more commonly including medics in their detail, either as a dedicated role or performing other security tasks as part of the project.
+The realities of executive protection show us that teams are more commonly including medics in their detail, either as a dedicated role or performing other security tasks as part of the project.

 “Years ago, guys knew first aid and CPR, now it’s pretty much the norm for EMT’s [Emergency Medical Technicians] and paramedics to be involved in the security piece.”